Haiti: Religion

-Haitian Creole, which has recently undergone a standardization, is spoken by virtually the entire population of Haiti.
-Haitian Creole is one of the French-based creole languages.
-Its vocabulary is 90% derived from French, but its grammar resembles that of some West African languages.
-It also has influences from Taino, Spanish, and Portuguese.
-Haitians often colloquially call Haitian Creole Kreyòl.
-Haitian Creole is related to the other French creoles, but most closely to the Antillean Creole and Louisiana Creole variants.

 Emigration

 There is a large Haitian diaspora community, predominantly based in the US and Canada, France, and the wealthier Caribbean islands.

 Emigrants from Haiti have constituted a segment of American and Canadian society since before the independence of Haiti from France in 1804.
 Many influential early American settlers and black freemen, including Jean Baptiste Point du Sable and W. E. B. Du Bois, were of Haitian origin.

-Jean Baptiste Point du Sable, an immigrant from Saint-Domingue (now the Republic of Haiti), founded the first nonindigenous settlement in what is now Chicago, Illinois, the third largest city in the United States.
-The state of Illinois and city of Chicago declared du Sable the founder of Chicago on 26 October 1968.

 Education

 The educational system of Haiti is based on the French system.
 Higher education, under the responsibility of the Ministry of Education, is provided by universities and other public and private institutions.

 More than 80% of primary schools are privately managed by nongovernmental organizations, churches, communities, and for-profit operators, with minimal government oversight.
-According to the 2013 Millennium Development Goals (MDG) Report, Haiti has steadily boosted net enrollment rate in primary education from 47% in 1993 to 88% in 2011, achieving equal participation of boys and girls in education.
+According to the 2013 Millennium Development Goals Report, Haiti has steadily boosted net enrollment rate in primary education from 47% in 1993 to 88% in 2011, achieving equal participation of boys and girls in education.
 Charity organizations, including Food for the Poor and Haitian Health Foundation, are building schools for children and providing necessary school supplies.

-According to CIA 2015 World Factbook, Haiti's literacy rate is now 60.7% (est. 2015).
+According to UNESCO, Haiti's adult literacy rate was 61.7% in 2022.

-The January 2010 earthquake, was a major setback for education reform in Haiti as it diverted limited resources to survival.

 Many reformers have advocated the creation of a free, public and universal education system for all primary school-age students in Haiti.
 The Inter-American Development Bank estimates that the government will need at least US$3 billion to create an adequately funded system.

 Upon successful graduation of secondary school, students may continue into higher education.
 The higher education schools in Haiti include the University of Haiti.
 There are also medical schools and law schools offered at both the University of Haiti and abroad.
-Presently, Brown University is cooperating with L'Hôpital Saint-Damien in Haiti to coordinate a pediatric health care curriculum.
+Brown University is cooperating with L'Hôpital Saint-Damien in Haiti to coordinate a pediatric health care curriculum.